Nisschhal/auth-mern/README.md

 4. **Verify the Logged-in User**:
    - Create a route `/check-auth` and add `middleware:verifyToken/protectedRoute` to extract the `userId` from the incoming request via `cookie` using `jsonwebtoken` and attach to `request.userId`.
    - Verify the extracted `userId` if it exists in the database.
-   - If yes, send the success/verified response.
+   - If yes, send the success/verified response with user for frontend to verify.

 ### Backend Overview (Node.js/Express, MongoDB)